deepanshs/mrsimulator/docs/index.rst

 **About**

-Shortly after the birth of NMR spectroscopy, it was realized that spatial and spin degrees of freedom could be manipulated on a time scale faster than the coherence lifetimes of the transitions.
-This led to an explosion of multi-pulse NMR methodologies for probing the structure and dynamics of matter over a wide range of length and time scales.
-Numerical simulations of the NMR spectra from these multi-pulse methods have long been a critical part of their analyses.
+Shortly after the birth of Nuclear Magnetic Resonance (NMR) spectroscopy, it was realized that spin and spatial degrees of freedom could be manipulated on a time scale faster than the coherence lifetimes of the nuclear spin transitions.
+This led to an explosion of multi-pulse and sample reorientation methodologies in magnetic resonance for probing the structure and dynamics of matter over a wide range of length and time scales.

+Numerical simulations of the NMR spectra from these methods have long been a critical part of their analyses.
 The most robust and rigorous numerical approaches employ the full density operator, ideal for dealing with finite pulse effects, weak to intermediate to strong couplings, non-commuting Hamiltonians, and relaxation and exchange processes.
-However, such an approach can be highly inefficient, particularly when Hamiltonians commute, pulses are ideal, and transverse relaxation can be treated as an ad-hoc line broadening. ``mrsimulator``, an open-source python package, achieves high benchmarks in spectral simulations and analyses by limiting itself to such situations, assisted with analytical expressions for transition frequencies and coherence transfers between transitions.
-Fortunately, working in this limit prevents ``mrsimulator`` from modeling spectra of a small fraction of popular NMR methods.
+However, such approaches can be highly inefficient, particularly when Hamiltonians commute, pulses are ideal, and transverse relaxation can be treated as an ad-hoc line broadening. ``mrsimulator``, an open-source python package, achieves high benchmarks in spectral simulations and analyses by limiting itself to these simpler situations.
+Fortunately, working within this limit only prevents ``mrsimulator`` from modeling spectra of a small fraction of popular NMR methods.
 The efficiency gains with this approach over conventional density operator simulations are tremendous.

 ----